Mental Health Facilities Douglas County, MN

 This is a directory listing of mental health centers in Douglas County, MN.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Douglas County, Minnesota can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Vikingland Community Support is a mental health treatment clinic in Douglas County, Minnesota, located at 1106 Broadway Street, 56308 zip code.
 Vikingland Community Support provides outpatient treatment.
-Vikingland Community Support provides behavior modification and group therapy to adults, seniors 65 or older and young adults.
+Vikingland Community Support provides group therapy and behavior modification to adults, seniors 65 or older and young adults.
 Vikingland Community Support also supports people with serious mental illness.
-Additional services provided by Vikingland Community Support consist of illness management and recovery, supported employment and education services.
+Additional services provided by Vikingland Community Support consist of supported employment, court-ordered outpatient treatment and housing services.

 Yes, Minnesota offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.